-Representatives from seven organisations have secured a leading role in the future of retail apprenticeships with a seat on the Retail Apprenticeship Board.
+Representatives from nine organisations have secured a leading role in the future of retail apprenticeships with a seat on the Retail Apprenticeship Board.

 The following members, carefully selected for their combined expertise and passion in driving up the quality of apprenticeships, will each will play a significant part in helping to ensure the new apprenticeship standards remain fit for purpose for all businesses across the industry:

 We would like to extend membership more widely across the industry and continue to invite both large and SME businesses to nominate.

 Find out more about the role of Retail Apprenticeship Board.